snok/install-poetry/README.md

 ```

 While this should work for most, and we generally prefer creating our
-`virtualenvs` in-project to make the caching step as simple as possible
+`virtualenvs` in-project to make the caching step as simple as possible,
-there are valid reasons for wanting different `virtualenvs` settings.
-In
+there are valid reasons for not wanting to construct a venv in your project directory.

-general there are then two other relevant cases to document:
+There are two other relevant scenarios:

-1. Creating a VENV, but not in the project dir
+1. Creating a venv, but not in the project dir

     If you're using the default settings, the venv location changes
     from `.venv` to using `{cache-dir}/virtualenvs`.
 You can also
     change the path to whatever you'd like.
+Generally though, this can make

-    If you're using the default, this directory will be different depending
+    things a little tricky, because the directory will be vary depending
-    on the OS, making it a little harder to write OS agnostic workflows.
+    on the OS, making it harder to write OS agnostic workflows.

-    You can, however, bypass this issue completely by taking advantage of
+    A solution to this is to bypass this issue completely by taking advantage of
-    `poetry run`.
+    Poetry's `poetry run` command.

     Using the last two steps in the [Matrix testing](#mtesting) example as an
-    example, this is how we would install a matrix-specific dependency
+    example, this is how we have otherwise documented installing a
-    and run our test suite:
+    matrix-specific dependency and running the test suite:

     ```yaml
     - name: Install django ${{ matrix.django-version }}